je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/mer%20rouge.Civ6Map>Red Sea</a>

+This is where Moses divided the water and led Israelites running away from Egyptians.
+This is Red Sea, a narrow body of water that separates Africa from Arab.
+This sacred region is surrounded by some of the most ancient and culturally rich lands in the world.
+The sea connects civilizations from the Mediterranean to the Indian Ocean.
+It’s a strategically important location of trade, culture and commerce among Europe, Asia and Africa since the beginning of the civilization.
+From Assyrians, Persians, Alexander the Great to Byzantine, Arabs, Ottoman, who will be the next civilization to control the great Red Sea?

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/mer%20rouge.png)

-Civlizations:  Arab, Babylon, Egypt, Ethiopia, Nubia, Phoenicia, Sumer
+*Civlizations:  Arab, Babylon, Egypt, Ethiopia, Nubia, Phoenicia, Sumer*

-City States:  Akkad, Jerusalem
+*City States:  Akkad, Jerusalem*

-Natural Wonders:  Dead Sea, Fountain of Youth, Sahara el Beyda
+*Natural Wonders:  Dead Sea, Fountain of Youth, Sahara el Beyda*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/sahara.Civ6Map>Sahara</a>